kbase/groups/README.md

 ### Listing requests

-There are three endpoints for listing requests detailed below - one for listing requests you created, one for listing requests targeted at you, and one for listing requests targeted at a specific group.
+There are four endpoints for listing requests detailed below - one for listing requests you created, one for listing requests targeted at you, one for listing requests targeted at a specific group, and one for listing requests targeted at the groups you administrate.

 All endpoints return a maximum of 100 requests at once.